Exploring Single Domain Generalization of LiDAR-based Semantic Segmentation under Imperfect Labels

 \subsection{Experimental Setup}

 All models are implemented in PyTorch with sparse convolution operations from MinkowskiEngine, and trained on NVIDIA A100 GPUs with 40GB memory.

+\textbf{Backbone.} We adopt the DGLSS~\cite{kim2023single} model as the backbone baseline and evaluate its performance under four supervision settings: (i) clean labels (noise-free baseline), (ii) noisy labels without correction, (iii) three noise-robust strategies migrated from the image domain (TCL~\cite{bib:tcl}, DISC~\cite{bib:DISC}, and NPN~\cite{bib:npn}), and (iv) our proposed dual-view learning framework - \textbf{DuNe}, which incorporates bottleneck consistency and adopts partial/negative label supervision.
+For in-domain evaluation, models are trained and tested on the SemanticKITTI~\cite{behley2019semantickitti} dataset (K $\rightarrow$ K).
+For cross-domain evaluation, models are trained on SemanticKITTI and directly tested on nuScenes~\cite{caesar2020nuscenes} (K $\rightarrow$ N) and SemanticPOSS~\cite{pan2020poss} (K $\rightarrow$ P) without target-domain fine-tuning.

-The backbone is based on the DGLSS model with a ResNet-style MinkowskiEngine encoder-decoder.
-For hyperparameters, we adopt stochastic gradient descent (SGD) as the optimizer with momentum 0.9 and weight decay $1e^{-4}$.
+\textbf{Hyperparameters.} Stochastic gradient descent (SGD) with momentum 0.9 and weight decay $1e^{-4}$ is used as the optimizer.
 The initial learning rate is set to 0.01 and decayed by a cosine annealing schedule.
-The batch size is fixed to 4 and training is run for 40 epochs.
-Gradient clipping with a maximum norm of 35 is applied for stability.
 Unless otherwise specified, the loss balancing weights are set to $\mu = 1.0$ for the consistency loss, $\nu = 1.0$ for the negative cross-entropy loss, and $\lambda = 2.0$ for the prototype contrastive loss.